(howto) Install debian with loop-aes encryption in the root partition

 Boot from a pendrive with an autonomous debian on it.
 This can be done following some instructions i left earlier over here

-Setup the tools in the pendrive's debian
+Setup loop-aes in the pendrive's debian

 apt-get install loop-aes-utils loop-aes-testsuite module-assistant